Old City of Jerusalem: Late Roman, Byzantine, and Early Muslim periods

 The northern part of the city was rebuilt by the Emperor Hadrian around 130, under the name Aelia Capitolina.
 In the Byzantine period Jerusalem was extended southwards and again enclosed by city walls.

 Muslims occupied Byzantine Jerusalem in the 7th century (637 CE) under the second caliph, `Umar Ibn al-Khattab who annexed it to the Islamic Arab Empire.
 He granted its inhabitants an assurance treaty.
 After the siege of Jerusalem, Sophronius welcomed `Umar, allegedly because, according to biblical prophecies known to the Church in Jerusalem, "a poor, but just and powerful man" would rise to be a protector and ally to the Christians of Jerusalem.
 Sophronius believed that `Umar, a great warrior who led an austere life, was a fulfillment of this prophecy.
 In the account by the Patriarch of Alexandria, Eutychius, it is said that `Umar paid a visit to the Church of the Holy Sepulchre and sat in its courtyard.
 When the time for prayer arrived, however, he left the church and prayed outside the compound, in order to avoid having future generations of Muslims use his prayer there as a pretext for converting the church into a mosque.
 Eutychius adds that `Umar also wrote a decree which he handed to the Patriarch, in which he prohibited Muslims gathering in prayer at the site.
+Caliph Umar and the subsequent Umayyad caliphs maintained generally cordial relations with the city's Christian communities and permitted Jews to resume annual pilgrimages to Jerusalem.